TERMS OF BUSINESS

 STATEMENT OF CHARGES

-A summary of the details of all arrangements for any fee, commission, other reward or remuneration paid or provided to us which have been agreed with product providers is available on our website www.financematters.ie.
+Pursuant to Regulation 68 of the Consumer Protection Code, a summary of the details of all arrangements for any fee, commission, other reward or remuneration paid or provided to us which have been agreed with product providers is available in our office on our website www.financematters.ie.

 In certain circumstances, it will be necessary to charge a fee for services provided.
 These are listed below.
 In other circumstances where fees are chargeable or where you choose to pay in full for our service by fee, we will notify you in writing in advance and agree the scale of fees to be charged if different from fees outlined below.
 Where it is not possible to provide the exact amount, we will provide you the method of calculation of the fee.